-Crocodiles (subfamily True crocodiles, also known as Crocodylinae, are enormous semiaquatic reptiles that can be found all across the tropics, including in Africa, Asia, the Americas, and Australia.
-Crocodylinae is recognised in the scientific community as a biological subfamily because all of its species are regarded as genuine crocodiles.
+Crocodiles (subfamily True crocodiles, also called Crocodylinae, are huge semiaquatic lizards that live all over the tropics, including in Africa, Asia, the Americas, and Australia.
+Crocodylinae is a biological group that is known to scientists because all of its species are considered to be true crocodiles.

 Facts About Crocodiles

-They all have the same body shape, which enables only the head to protrude above the water so that the eyes, ears, and nostrils can be seen, but the rest of the body remains submerged.
-Because of the length and size of the tail, the skin is thick and plate-like in appearance.
+They all have the same body shape, so only the head sticks out of the water.
+This lets you see the eyes, ears, and nose, but the rest of the body stays under the water.
+Because the tail is long and big, the skin is thick and looks like plates.

-Crocodiles, in particular, are the living relatives that are the most closely related to birds.
-They also essentially serve as a live connection to the dinosaur-like reptiles that existed over various time periods, which is actually extremely significant.
-In all actuality, there have been finds of really large crocodilian fossils stretching back 200 million years to the genuinely Late Triassic Epoch, which is literally noteworthy in a fair amount of ways.
-According to the evidence found in pretty much all fossils, there may have basically been three primary radiations.
+Crocodiles are the animals that are most closely linked to birds among those that are still alive.
+They are also a living link to dinosaur-like animals that lived in different times, which is very important.
+In reality, bones of really big crocodiles have been found that date back 200 million years to the Late Triassic Epoch, which is interesting in a number of ways.
+Based on the data found in almost all fossils, there may have been three main waves of evolution.

-To all intents and purposes, there is only one of the four different suborders of crocodiles that have specifically survived until the current day.
-Contrary to what most people believe, alligators, caimans, gavials, and even so-called “true crocodiles” are all technically classified as members of the order Crocodylia.
+From a practical point of view, only one of the four different suborders of crocodiles has made it to the present day.
+Contrary to what most people think, alligators, caimans, gavials, and even so-called “true crocodiles” are all officially members of the order Crocodylia.

 General Features (Facts About Crocodiles)